VermeilChan/MetalSlug6Font/README.md

 # Metal Slug Font

-Create captivating images using the iconic Metal Slug font style!
-Compose text with the distinct typography from the beloved Metal Slug arcade game series.
-This tool empowers you to fashion images of your text with customizable spacing, accommodating characters, numbers, and symbols.
+Generate images with the iconic Metal Slug font style!
+Write text using the distinctive font from the Metal Slug arcade game series.
+This tool allows you to create images of your text with custom spacing and supports characters, numbers, and symbols.

-**Important Note:** This software version is still in its developmental phase and operates through a terminal-based interface.
-Please be advised that it might necessitate certain adjustments to ensure optimal functionality across diverse operating systems, including Linux and MacOS.
+**Important Note:** This version is still in its developmental phase and operates through a terminal-based interface.
 Given its early developmental stage, a few bugs currently inhabit the system.
-We strongly recommend exercising caution and refraining from experimenting with this version until further refinements are introduced.
 Alternatively, you can continue utilizing the web application until the official website becomes accessible.
-If the website isn't available, you have the option to host the application on your local machine.
-Comprehensive instructions can be found in the README.md file on the master branch for supplementary information.
+If the website isn't available, you have the option to host the application on your local machine. instructions can be found in the README.md file on the master branch for more information.

 ## Table of Contents
 - [Features](#features)